 We know that children learn in different ways and at Sherwood we provide a rich and varied curriculum that allows children to develop to their full potential.
 We use a variety of teaching strategies that include but are not limited to:

-We encourage children to take responsibility for their own learning; to be involved as far as is possible in reviewing their learning and to reflect on how they learn best.
+Children are encouraged to take responsibility for their own learning; to be involved as far as is possible in reviewing their learning and to reflect on how they learn best.

-In English and Maths we closely follow the expectations set out for each year group in the National Curriculum.
+In English and Maths we closely follow the expectations set out for each year group in the national curriculum.

 If you'd like to know more about what your children are learning then please have a look at the class pages.